Made several solid saves, and was quick off his line to command his area. Almost gifted Soldado a first-half goal.

-A solid performance from the left-back, who kept Townsend relatively quiet, forcing the England winger into plenty of shots from range.
+A solid performance from the left back, who kept Townsend relatively quiet, forcing the English winger into plenty of shots from range.

 Spurned a great chance in the dying stages of the game, but put in an energetic performance, keeping Chadli very quiet.

 His shooting from range was poor, but the midfielder's set-piece deliveries were testing for the visitors.

 The best player on the field by a long way, as the Ukraine international netting the game's only goal from the penalty spot, as well as ghosting past Spurs defenders with unbelievable regularity.

 Did well as part of the screen in front of the Dnipro defense, making things tight in the center of the park and suffocating the channels for Paulinho and Soldado.